eigerco/pallet-move/doc/design.md

 2. Works Everywhere: WebAssembly code can run on different platforms without change.
 This is great for ensuring Substrate-based blockchains can operate on various systems.

 3. Efficient: WebAssembly is fast and lightweight.
-This is important for blockchain, as you want things to run as efficiently as possible.
+That is important for blockchain, as you want things to run as efficiently as possible.

-4. Language Flexibility: Using WebAssembly means that developers are not stuck with one programming language.
+4. Language Flexibility: WebAssembly means developers are free of one programming language.
 They can use different languages like Rust or C++.

 Because of these features, Substrate uses a WebAssembly environment.
 The Move language had to be adjusted to be compatible with this environment.
-The Pontem fork of MoveVM is essentially these adjustments.
+The Pontem fork of MoveVM is these adjustments.

 ## What were the changes?